elegoff/trade-processor/README.md

 Deployment
 -----------
+* War file
+Pre-requisite : The env variable CATALINA_HOME must be set to point to your Tomcat binary Then the trade-processor.war file can be generate with ant
+    ant package

 Once the application is deployed, you can post compliant Json messages to
      http://HOSTNAME:8080/trade-processor/trade
 The result page is displayed at